nk-nyc/p05-hojpoj-stuypedia/design.md

 This project is important because students already have a hard life so we want to make the inconvient and downright annoying part of their life easier.

 # MVP SCOPE
+-Ability to create account and login, view data and submit data, and add and delete tasks.

 ## CORE FEATURES
 1. Register & Login